 Revocation of Consent

-The act of the birth parents requesting the reversal of the signed consent for the adoption and the return of the child to their custody.
+The act of the birth parent(s) to request the reversal of the signed consent for the adoption and the return of the child to their custody.
 The circumstances, if any, under which a consent may be revoked vary by state law and should be fully understood by the placing parent before any document is signed.